 An SDC is involved in problem solving and application of strategy; their advice is based on conceptual and technical knowledge mediated by training and experience, analysis of evidence and critical thought.
 They understand how to use and access the evidence base and value professional collaboration.
 They are capable of working with minimal supervision and usually give direction to others.

 A CSM is an implementer of strategy and actions normally mandated by those on the corporate level.
 They oversee and drive compliance and monitoring and are able to effectively employ a range of OHS tools and processes.
 They are likely to have a site or industry focus.

-This certificate requires successful completion of a series of environmental and safety related modules.
+This certificate requires the successful completion of a series of environmental and safety-related modules.